nikolaybutnik/nikolaybutnik/README.md

 # Hey, I'm Nik 👋

-I'm a frontend-leaning software developer with who loves building clean, user-friendly web apps with React, TypeScript, and Next.js.
+I'm a frontend-leaning software developer who loves building clean, user-friendly web apps with React, TypeScript, and Next.js.
 I get excited about turning complex data into intuitive interfaces that make a difference, whether it's streamlining workflows or empowering users.
 I thrive in collaborative settings, writing modular code and learning new tech to create impactful solutions. 🌟

 ## About Me
 With over four years of experience, I've crafted responsive, data-driven web apps for e-commerce and SaaS platforms, plus freelance projects that keep my skills sharp.
 My recent work, ResuMint, is an AI-powered tool that helps job seekers shine.
 I'm passionate about clean code, open-source possibilities, and building interfaces that users love.
 Always eager to grow, I'm diving into new areas like data visualization and modern frameworks.